Sjoerd82/defender-headunit/README.txt

  BUGS:
  - MPD:
    - Update, esp. during init() takes *WAY* too long [~10min?----], and, unless it's the first boot, is not crucial.
+ IMPROVEMENTS:
+ - MPD:
+   - mpc_lkp() slow for long playlists (about a minute? for ±6000 tracks on smb share) -- FIXED?
  FUTURE:
  - FM, Line-In
  - Samba: